protontypes/open-sustainable-technology/README.md

 ### Energy Modeling and Optimization

 - [Open Energy System Models](https://en.wikipedia.org/wiki/Open_energy_system_models) - Used to explore future energy systems and are often applied to questions involving energy and climate policy.
+- [PyPSA](https://github.com/PyPSA/PyPSA) - A free software toolbox for simulating and optimizing modern power systems that include features such as conventional generators with unit commitment, variable wind and solar generation, storage units, coupling to other energy sectors, and mixed alternating and direct current networks.
+- [PyPSA-Eur](https://github.com/PyPSA/pypsa-eur) - A Sector-Coupled Open Optimization Model of the European Transmission System.
 - [Open Energy System Databases](https://en.wikipedia.org/wiki/Open_energy_system_databases) - Employ open data methods to collect, clean, and republish energy-related datasets for open use.
 - [Open Models](https://wiki.openmod-initiative.org/wiki/Open_Models) - This page lists energy models published under open source licenses.
 - [System Advisor Model](https://github.com/NREL/SAM) - A simulation program for electricity generation projects.
 It has models for different kinds of renewable energy systems and financial models for residential, commercial, and utility-scale projects.